James Francis Hurley (1885-1962)

 Joining Ernest Shackleton’s ill-fated Imperial Trans-Antarctic Expedition, Hurley risked his life to preserve the legendary motion-picture films and glass-plate images that recorded the extraordinary events of 1916.
 Trapped in pack ice, the Endurance was crushed and all hands abandoned the vessel to camp on floating ice hundreds of miles out to sea.
 With the ship about to sink, Hurley dived into the freezing water to retrieve his submerged films and plates.
 Later, with the team facing a long trek across the sea ice, he bargained with Shackleton to let him keep 120 glass plates.
 The remaining 400 were smashed on the ice.
 Sparing his small pocket camera, he later photographed Shackleton departing on the lifeboat, the James Caird, sailing for a whaling station on South Georgia to send rescue for the rest of the shipwrecked party.

 Hurley served in Europe as an official photographer with the Australian Imperial Forces from 1917–18, producing the only colour-plate photographs of World War I.

-Returning to Antarctica with Mawson on the 1929–31 British, Australian and New Zealand Antarctic Research Expedition (BANZARE), Hurley documented the voyage, air surveys and proclamation of Australian Antarctic Territory in the film, The Siege of the South.
+Hurley returned to Antarctica with Mawson on the 1929–31 British, Australian and New Zealand Antarctic Research Expedition (BANZARE).
+He documented the voyage, air surveys and proclamation of Australian Antarctic Territory in the film, The Siege of the South.